netsys-lab/panapi/doc/Implementation.md

 Our core implementation does _not_ itself provide a list of supported protocols directly.
 Instead, the applications must explicitly import the corresponding library for each protocol option.
 These must then be "registered" with the core system, before property matching can occur.

 It is of course possible to bundle a sane default selection of protocol libraries into a single "meta" library that can be imported instead.

-## Events

-The event-driven nature of the spec does not directly translate into idiomatic Go.